Manufacturing & Engineering

 Provide hearing protection

 Make suitable hearing protection available at lower action value (80 dB).
 Ensure mandatory use at upper action value (85 dB).
-Protection must reduce exposure below 85 dB and as close to 70 dB as reasonably practicable.
+Protection should bring exposure below 85 dB, ideally to between 70 and 80 dB - reducing below 70 dB risks over-protection (isolation and missed alarms).

 Arrange health surveillance